deepakdogus/Hero_Traveler/README.md

 Make sure to set env var `NPM_TOKEN` to the _authToken value you find in `~/.npmrc` after running `npm adduser --registry https://npm.abeck.io` before running `docker-compose build`

-We currently use docker swarm on AWS with 3 workers running t3.medium and 1 controller running on t3.micro
+We currently use docker swarm on AWS with 4 workers running t3.medium and 1 swarm manager running on t3.micro

 New devs on the project will typically not be asked to manage deployments.
 If you should need to, see a dev for `docker-deploy.rtf` and `deployment-process.rtf` and store them on your computer in a directory outside of this repo.

 ## Tips and Tricks and Miscellaneous Bits

 - Always get buy-in from the rest of the dev team before adding or removing packages and pods
-- If you **_do_** need to uninstall a package with native components, make sure you do `react-native unlink {packageName}` and _then_ `yarn remove {packageName}`
+- If you **_do_** need to uninstall a package with native components, make sure you run `react-native unlink {packageName}` and _then_ `yarn remove {packageName}`
 - Always keep the React Native **debug browser window visible and in its own tab**.
 Otherwise, the application will sometimes not start up properly and hang on the splash screen or the launch screen picture
   - If this happens, bring the window into focus and try `Cmd + R` in the simulator 1-3 times
   - As a last resort, close the simulator and refresh the window after moving the debug window to the foreground, then build again